prvcds/prvcds/OPEN_SOURCE.md

 ## 🧩 Open Source Contributions

-This page highlights my open-source work — the repositories I contributed to, what I implemented, and the impact it created.
+This page highlights my open-source work - the repositories I contributed to, what I implemented, and the impact it created.
-Each pull request focused on improving documentation, developer workflows, or project organization for long-term maintainability.

 ## ⚙️ [**Celtrix OS**](https://github.com/celtrix-os/Celtrix.git)